HanwenWang95/QSPIO-TNBC/README.md

 ## Requirements
 - Model simulations and analyses were performed using MATLAB R2019a
-- SimBiology Toolbox
+- SimBiology Toolbox (Model Structure and Simulation)
-- Statistics and Machine Learning Toolbox
+- Statistics and Machine Learning Toolbox (Sensitivity Analysis)
-- Bioinformatics Toolbox
+- Symbolic Math Toolbox (Units and Dimensional Analysis / Model Initialization)

 ## Publications
 - H. Wang, H. Ma, R. J. Sove, L. A. Emens, A. S. Popel, Quantitative systems pharmacology model predictions for efficacy of atezolizumab and nab-paclitaxel in triple-negative breast cancer.
 J Immunother Cancer 9,  (2021).